Asymptotic inference with flexible covariate adjustment under rerandomization and stratified rerandomization: Discussion

-A practical question for conducting rerandomization is how to select design parameters, e.g., rerandomization variables, weighting matrix, and balance threshold.
-Our general recommendation is to balance only prognostic covariates via the Mahalanobis distance and choosing $t$ such that the rejection rate is no larger than 95\%.
-We retain our recommendation to adjust for rerandomization variables during analysis for maximum efficiency gain and convenience in statistical inference.
-Finally, with our example estimators, although the choices of weighting matrix and $t$ have no impact asymptotically, they could have finite-sample implications.
+A practical question for conducting rerandomization is how to specify design parameters.
+Our general recommendation is to balance only prognostic covariates via the Mahalanobis distance and choose $t$ such that the rejection rate is no larger than 95\%.
+We retain our recommendation to adjust for rerandomization variables during analysis for maximum efficiency gain and convenience in inference.
+Finally, with our example estimators, although the choices of weighting matrices and $t$ have no impact asymptotically, they could have finite-sample implications.
 Alternatively, $t$ may be specified in a data-driven fashion, i.e., $t_n = f_n(\bX_1^r,\dots, \bX_n^r)$.
-Asymptotic analysis with an arbitrary $t_n$ is a challenging problem that requires special convergence results for conditional quantiles; this extension will be left for future research.
+Asymptotic analysis with an arbitrary $t_n$ is challenging as it requires special convergence results for conditional quantiles. {On this topic, \citet{wang2022rerandomization} developed asymptotic theory for sample-size-dependent thresholds \(t_n\) and discussed finite-sample diagnostics for choosing \(t_n\).
+More recently, \citet{WangLi2025} developed asymptotic theory for best-choice rerandomization.
+Although these works focus primarily on unadjusted estimators, we conjecture that their approaches can be extended to accommodate general \(M\)-estimators and machine learning estimators.}

+{A potential limitation of the present theory is that it is formulated within the super-population framework routinely used for studying general covariate-adjusted estimators.
+This framework is useful for comparing estimators and deriving first-order properties, but it may not fully represent the finite-sample trade-offs that motivate rerandomization.
+For example, when covariate adjustment is constrained by model form, pre-specification requirements, or sample size, rerandomization can still improve covariate balance and may yield operating characteristics that are not fully captured by first-order asymptotic comparisons alone.
+A promising direction for future work is to develop refined asymptotic approximations that retain such practically relevant finite-sample features, perhaps through local asymptotic regimes in which the sequence of populations, the strength and dimension of covariate imbalance, and the degree of adjustment misspecification or regularization drift jointly.}